Frequently Asked Questions

 Do I need to register with the police?

-Can I get a student travel card?
+Can I get a Student Oyster Card?

-Will I be able to open a bank account?
+Can I open a bank account?

 What happens if I am ill?